goran-erhartic-devtech/simple_app/README.md

 # SIMPLE APP

+* Added quickMongoDB.txt in 'database' folder for a quick collection setup

-* DELETE route in postman: localhost/employee/{id}
+* UPDATE route in postman: PUT -> localhost/employee/{id}
-    - Exception handling if trying to delete a non existant user from MongoDB
+    - Exception handling when trying to update a nonexisting user